monkeydom/TCMDebugButtonsView/README.md

 	// the first call to TCM_addDebugButton… creates the debug button view implicitly

 	// example one: add debug button to change the background color using blocks
-	// remember to only use weak references, to not cause implicid retains with blocks __weak __typeof__(self) self_weak = self;
+	// remember to only use weak references, to not cause implicit retains with blocks __weak __typeof__(self) self_weak = self;
 	[self.view TCM_addDebugButtonWithTitle:@"Red Background"  block:^{
 		self_weak.view.backgroundColor = [UIColor redColor];